mCaptcha/website/content/blog/say-hello-to-mcaptcha/index.md

 contributors: ["Aravinth Manivannan"]
 ---

-At mCaptcha, we believe in digital freedom and privacy and so we built an [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work) based CAPTCHA system that doesn't track.
+At mCaptcha, we believe in digital freedom and privacy and so we built a [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work) based CAPTCHA system that doesn't track.
 Seriously, no tracking.
 But that isn't the killer feature, our system doesn't require the user to